 We take a look at how the Duchess of Cambridge’s much admired hair has changed over the years.

-- Her trademark 'do gets nearly as much attention as the Duchess herself, which means a fair amount of effort is required to actually achieve this look.
+Her trademark 'do gets nearly as much attention as the Duchess herself, which means a fair amount of effort is required to actually achieve this look.

 Kate ditched products in favour of natural tresses while on a Diamond Jubilee tour in 2012, where she and William represented the Queen in Singapore, Malaysia, Tuvalu and the Solomon Islands.
 Her hair, which she wore longer at the time, perfectly matched the laid-back theme of the event and showed off her natural curls.

 The Duchess has made plenty of subtle changes to her brunette colour over the years, from caramel to honey-tinged highlights.
 She showed off her darker locks in 2013 – just four months after giving birth to Prince George – at the Sports Aid Ball.
-The significantly darker colour and gloss process was said to have cost Kate up to £700 with famed hairstylist Rossano Ferretti.
+The significantly darker colour and gloss process was reported to have cost Kate up to £700 with famed hairstylist Rossano Ferretti.

 Kate went for a curly shoulder length do, not long before the arrival of her youngest son, Prince Louis.
 She was said to have sent the chopped locks anonymously to the Little Princess Trust – a charity that helps make wigs for children going through chemotherapy or radiotherapy.
 A source revealed at the time, ‘It was sent using someone else’s name, so that the trust didn’t know it was from a royal source – they just thought it was from a female donor in the Kensington area.’
 How sweet!